 - auto: Enable automatic album art embedding.
 Default: yes. - compare_threshold: How similar candidate art must be to existing art to be written to the file (see Image Similarity).
 Default: 0 (disabled). - ifempty: Avoid embedding album art for files that already have art embedded.
 Default: no. - maxwidth: A maximum width to downscale images before embedding them (the original image file is not altered).
 The resize operation reduces image width to at most maxwidth pixels.
 The height is recomputed so that the aspect ratio is preserved.
 See also Image Resizing for further caveats about image resizing.
-Default: 0 (disabled).
+Default: 0 (disabled). - remove_art_file: Automatically remove the album art file for the album after it has been embedded.
+This option is best used alongside the FetchArt plugin to download art with the purpose of directly embedding it into the file's metadata without an "intermediate" album art file.
+Default: no.

-Note: compare threshold option requires ImageMagick, and maxwidth requires either ImageMagick or PIL.
+Note: compare_threshold option requires ImageMagick, and maxwidth requires either ImageMagick or PIL.